Marketing Assessment & Strategy Report

 Every tier includes the positioning workshop, messaging framework development, full website redesign and build, and AEO/GEO technical implementation.
 These represent the foundational investment — the work that must happen regardless of scope.
 The tiers differ in how much ongoing strategic partnership Newfangled provides beyond that foundation.

 All pricing reflects a 9-month engagement following a $10,000 discovery phase (already completed).
 MMGY's stated budget ceiling is $200,000 total.
-The remaining budget after the monthly retainer determines what's available for paid media investment and other external costs.
+We recommend an initial paid media budget of $5,000/month across all tiers — enough to run 3-4 LinkedIn Thought Leader Ad campaigns simultaneously and build meaningful performance data.

 Tier 1 — Foundation